 The practical application of the program taught him the basics of reporting from conducting and transcribing an interview to writing a press release and making a media request.

 Ryan also learned research methods and a plethora of media theories through the theoretical aspects of the program.
 He found theory "extremely helpful" for understanding the intricate relationship between the public and the media.
-"I came to fall in love with and use it extensively in my work as a journalist," Ryan said.
+"I came to fall in love with and use it extensively in my work as a journalist," says Ryan.

 At Mayborn, he was also challenged to complete a master's thesis, which was "a good physical measurement," and encouraged to submit his book proposal, Person Pitch, which won the 2019 Literary Excellence Award.

-"Then I got a job in conservative media," Ryan said.
+"Then I got a job in conservative media," says Ryan.
 "And I tried everything I could do not to get hired."
 Regardless of the demands that Ryan requested, Blaze Media offered him the reporting job.
-"I was like dammit," Ryan added.
+"I was like dammit," says Ryan.

 But Blaze Media surprised Ryan with its size and scope as well as the culture.
 "Everybody was very open-minded and it surprised me," says Ryan.
 While he disagreed with some of the content, he did not find it to be the "wellspring of bigotry" that he had assumed.